 - toasted sesame oil, optional

-One of my favorite things about these quick vegan noodles is how simple they are to prepare.
-It's truly a comfort food meal that makes you feel rescued at the end of a long day.
+One of my favorite things about these quick vegan noodles is how easy they are to prepare.
+It's truly a comfort food meal that makes you feel rescued at the end of a long day!
 Here's how to do it:

 - Bring a pot of water to a boil, and cook the noodles according to package directions.